Dan Leal: Early life

-Born September 18, 1969, in Washington DC graduated from Lake Braddock High School in 1987, member National Honor Society, Altar Boy for seven (7) years and taught CCD for three years at Holy Spirit Catholic Church.
-Member Phi Kappa Sigma fraternity, Interfraternity Council President, Rush Chairman and Vice President of Gamma Xi Chapter of Phi Kappa Sigma, graduated from George Mason University 1992 with a Bachelor of Arts in economics.
+He was born on September 18, 1969, in Washington D.C.
+He graduated from Lake Braddock High School in 1987 as a member of the National Honor Society.
+Leal was an altar boy for seven years and taught CCD for three years at Holy Spirit Catholic Church.
+During college, he was a member of Phi Kappa Sigma fraternity and graduated from George Mason University in 1992 with a Bachelor of Arts in Economics.

 He worked for Danka Business Systems from 1993 to 1998 as a sales executive and major accounts sales manager.
 He also worked for Ikon Office Solutions between 1998 and 2002 as a High Volume Sales Manager and Color Graphics Manager.